rseward/photoshare/tasks.md

 ## Pending Tasks

-### database features

-- Add a "datetime_deleted" field in the database to record when a photo is permanently deleted from the photoshare.
-  The default value is null, and is populated with a ISO date time string when the file corresponding to the file is deleted with the delete_photos.py script.
+## Completed Tasks

 ### photo slideshow features

-- **CRITICAL** Improve the shuffle slide show feature by generating a random number for a web browser session.
-We shall call this random number: the shuffle_id.
-The backend will send the shuffle_id when a browser starts a shuffled slideshow session to the browser.
-The web browser will append this random number (shuffle_id) to the backend slideshow end points url parameters.
-The backend will use the random number to give an orderly progression of photos back to the client.
-E.g. they can easily go back and forth in the slide show.
-Queries similar to the following will be the basis of the shuffle slideshow.
+- Improve the shuffle slide show feature by generating a random number for a web browser session (shuffle_id).
+The backend sends the shuffle_id when a browser starts a shuffled slideshow session.
+The web browser appends this shuffle_id to the backend slideshow endpoint URL parameters.
+The backend uses the shuffle_id to give an orderly progression of photos back to the client, allowing easy back and forth navigation.
+Implemented using queries like `ORDER BY (id % shuffle_id), id` where shuffle_id is a random number between 100-10000.

-  select * from photos order by mod(id, 1025) ;

-  Where 1025 is an example of an random number.
-The mod function will combine the random number (shuffle_id) with photo record ids to produce an orderly shuffle feature.

 - Add two rotation buttons to the slideshow.
 One to rotate the photo clockwise and one to rotate the photo counter clockwise.
 - Pressing the rotate button will rotate the photo 90 degrees clockwise or counter clockwise.
 The new md5sum of the photo will be computed and the database record will be updated for the photo.
 - The rotation buttons will be hidden by default.
 They will only be shown when the user hovers over the photo.
+- seperate the slideshow features into the own seperate end points to make the logic more modular.
+- Revise the new photo end point to query the database for the top 1000 photos ordered by datetime_added descending.
+Select a random photo from this result and return that photo from the "new" endpoint.
+- Create a new unit test for the new photo end point.
+Verify when the end point is executed in sequence it does not return the same photo.

+### database features

+- Add a "datetime_deleted" field in the database to record when a photo is permanently deleted from the photoshare.
+  The default value is null, and is populated with a ISO date time string when the file corresponding to the file is deleted with the delete_photos.py script.

 ### photo import features